On Lie $p$-algebras of cohomological dimension one: Lie -algebras of restricted cohomological dimension one

 In particular, this conjecture implies that a Lie $p$-algebra of restricted cohomological one has a free Lie $p$-subalgebra of finite codimension.

 Let us establish some facts about Lie $p$-algebras of restricted cohomological dimension one, providing a (limited) evidence in support of the conjecture.

-The following fact was established in \cite[Theorem 5.1]{chwe-tams} using a not entirely trivial result from homological algebra due to Kaplansky.
-We give an alternative, more elementary proof -- a mere reformulation of known (and easy) results about cohomology of commutative associative algebras.
+The following fact was established in \cite[Theorem 5.1]{chwe-tams} using a not entirely trivial result from homological algebra due to Kaplansky, and independently in \cite[Remark 2]{berkson}, using previous results of Eilenberg and Nakayama.
+We give an alternative, and arguably a more elementary proof -- a mere reformulation of known (and easy) results on the cohomology of commutative associative algebras.

-\begin{lemma} A restricted cohomological dimension of a finite-dimensional Lie $p$-algebra is either zero or infinity. \end{lemma}
+\begin{lemma} The restricted cohomological dimension of a finite-dimensional Lie $p$-algebra is either zero or infinity. \end{lemma}

 \begin{proof} Let $L$ be a finite-dimensional Lie algebra of restricted cohomological dimension $>0$, i.e. not a torus.
 Since $L$ is not a torus, there is $x\in L$ satisfying the relation of the form